pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

    This example addons file specifies the use of an Amazon AWS ALB ingress controller and contains several parameters that will specify details from your EKS environment so your Pega Platform deployment can use the load balancer in your EKS environment.

-2. Use a text editor to open the addons-eks.yaml file and update the following parameters in the chart based on your AKS requirements:
+2. Use a text editor to open the addons-eks.yaml file and update the following parameters in the chart based on your EKS requirements:

 - Specify `aws-alb-ingress-controller:> enabled: true` to install an AWS ALB ingress controller for your deployment.
 - Specify your EKS cluster name in the `clusterName: <YOUR_EKS_CLUSTER_NAME>` parameter.